Haere Mai

 The Association also runs the Dio Stock Scheme, which involves our rural families donating calves or grazing for calves for funds.

-Dio Bears are another scheme where the Association makes and sells the gorgeous Dio Bears (dressed in junior or senior uniforms) to our graduating classes and special visitors to Dio.
+Dio Bears is another scheme where the Association makes and sells the gorgeous Dio Bears (dressed in junior or senior uniforms) to our graduating classes and special visitors to Dio.

 The Dio School Association is a very friendly group open to any Dio parent/caregiver to join.
 We warmly welcome all newcomers and their ideas.
 Please check the school calendar for meeting dates and times.